AbieFund/abie-archive/CONTRACT.md

 * **name**: the name of the proposal
 * **address**: `beneficiary`'s Ethereum public address
 * **amount**: the amount `beneficiary`needs to carry out his/her project
-* **description**: a description of the project
+* **description**: a description of the project (including expected results, relenvancy, and deliverables)
 * **mode**: the voting mode selected by the `beneficiary`
 * **rating**: deliverables are rated by members
 * **emergency**: is it an emergency proposal?

 Deposit is set to 1 ETH. `beneficiary` always gets his/her deposit back except if the `reviewer` don't confirm the selected voting mode and set it to spammy mode.

+## Roles

+* `donor`: Has a receipt of his donation.
+No voting power.
+* `member`: Each member has one right to vote.
+* `delegate`: Vote on behalf of 1 to 10 other members.
+* `reviewer`: Ready to be randomly selected to review proposals.
+Has the power to confirm or change the voting mode.
+* `advisor`: Has the right to cancel the vote.
+There can be only 8 advisors in total.

 ## Filter proposals

-When a proposal is received, one opt-in member is randomly selected to **publish** a report and **confirm** the voting mode selected by the `beneficiary`.
+When a proposal is received, one `reviewer` is randomly selected to **publish** a report and **confirm** the voting mode selected by the `beneficiary`.
+Reward amount is set to 5 ETH per review.

 Members always can refuse or ignore.
-If so, another `reviewer`is selected.
+If so, another `reviewer` is selected.

-Standard reward amount is set to 3 ETH per review.

 ## Liquid democracy features

-* You can become a delegate
+* You can become a `delegate`
-* You can choose a delegate
+* You can choose a `delegate`
-* You can switch delegate
+* You can switch `delegate`
 * You can switch to direct democracy

 ## Timing